 - preparation of the application to include a short statement relating to the issues in dispute;

-- preparing any supplementary application if there is any alleged risk of harm to the child where they are currently living;
+- preparing a supplementary application if there is any alleged risk of harm to the child where they are currently living;

-- drafting all the papers for your approval and then lodging them with the Court for issue.
-It is usual for the application to be lodged in the Court that is nearest to where the child is living;
+- drafting all the paperwork for your approval and then lodging them with the court for issue.
+It is usual for the application to be lodged in the court that is nearest to where the child is living;

 - arranging for service of the papers on all relevant parties;

 - filing the certificate of service with the court;

-- advice of the date for the Court hearing and arranging legal representation for you.
+- advising of the date for the court hearing and arranging legal representation for you.